-What obligations does an employee have to their employer when expressing views on social media, and to what extent can, and should, employers respond to what their employees say on these platforms?
-That is one of the questions to be considered by a parliamentary committee in the next few weeks.
-The Joint Committee on Human Rights has launched a Freedom of Expression Inquiry to look at whether greater clarity is required to ensure the law in this field is fair - and it's inviting interested parties to contribute written evidence by 6th December.
-An area of particular concern for employers is the issue of online harassment and judging where to draw the line between, on the one hand, an individual's freedom of expression and, on the other, workplace harassment.
-The former derives from EU law - Article 10 of the European Convention on Human Rights which says individuals have the right to have their own opinions, subject to restrictions that they are “in accordance with law” and “necessary in a democratic society”.
-The problem is that whilst social media continues to be an outlet for individuals to express their views it often spills into the workplace.
-In a recent article for Outlaw Helen Corden and Rebecca Stephen have written about the management of this problem within the university sector, where we are seeing this problem a lot at the moment, but, of course, it is not confined to that sector.
-Back in January the CIPD carried out research into managing conflict in the modern workplace and concluded that line managers are ill-equipped to deal with it.
-So, to understand how HR can help with this I phoned Rebecca Stephen:
+What obligations does an employee have to their employer when expressing views on social media, and to what extent can, and should, employers respond to what's said on these platforms?
+Those are two of the questions now being considered by a parliamentary committee.
+At the end of last year the Joint Committee on Human Rights launched a Freedom of Expression Inquiry looking at whether greater clarity is required to ensure the law on this is fair.
+One of the areas they have been looking at, and a particular concern for employers, is online harassment and judging where to draw the line between, on the one hand, an individual's freedom of expression and, on the other, workplace harassment.
+The former derives from EU law - Article 10 of the European Convention on Human Rights which says individuals have the right to express their own opinions, provided they are “in accordance with law” and “necessary in a democratic society”.
+But, there's a problem, potentially, when those views spill into the workplace.
+So that's the balance.

 Rebecca Stephen: “The recent emphasis and prevalence of remote working means that it's more important than ever, really, for employers to be able to show that they are aware of this risk of online harassment and that they're taking steps to address it.
 I think that can be a greater risk of comments being misinterpreted, or offence taken unknowingly, when we are operating much more in this virtual world, particularly where individuals themselves may be feeling more isolated or less able to cope given the current and circumstances.
 Social media, of course, continues to be an outlet for individuals to express their views but on occasions this can spill over into the workplace.
 There can be a real tension here and it can be quite difficult to find that line between an individual's right to freedom of expression of their opinions and their beliefs and when that opinion may actually be considered offensive and/or amount to harassment of an individual.
 So where, for example, two colleagues are expressing opposing views over social media, or one individual is expressing a view that the other considers amounts to harassment because of their beliefs, and the case law really has suggested that context is everything.
 So whilst, of course, individuals have the right to have their own opinions, it's always subject to restrictions that, you know, those opinions are in accordance with the law and that they're also necessary in a democratic society.
 I think a lot really depends on the way in which such comments are made and whether they're done in a respectful and a measured way which recognises that others have differing opinions, or if it's done in such a way that it could be considered offensive and, and therefore amount to harassment in accordance with the law.”

-Joe Glavina: “So given that tension between opinion privately expressed and unlawful harassment, what’s the advice to HR on handling that?”
+Joe Glavina: “So given that tension between opinion which is privately expressed, and unlawful harassment, what’s the advice to HR on handling that?”

 Rebecca Stephen: “I think it's all about sort of communication about transparency, so about having, you know, having a clear harassment policy which makes explicit reference to online harassment and ensuring that individuals are particularly aware and expressing their beliefs or things that they do outside of the workplace can particularly impact, or could impact, on their on their role and can spill over into the workplace.
 So I think it's just ensuring that people are aware that, you know, it's fine to have different opinions, and it's okay to express them, but it must be done in a respectful and appropriate way and that, you know, just because something is done by somebody outside of work, it doesn't necessarily mean that it can't be brought within the workplace.”